Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Applications to Continuous Network Design with Numerical Experiments

 \section{Applications to Continuous Network Design with Numerical Experiments}

-This section tests the numerical performance of both Algorithms~\ref{alg:ESQM} (CDP-ESQM) and~\ref{alg:ESQM2} (CDP-AESQM) in the case of VI-constrained difference programming.
-We apply these algorithms to the {\em continuous network design problem} (CNDP) in \cite{abdulaal1979continuous}, which is a model of practical value.
-The effectiveness of the new algorithms is demonstrated by numerical experiments by comparing their performance with the existing benchmarks for CNDP provided in \cite{suwansirikul1987edo}.
-We also compare our algorithms with those developed for mathematical programs with complementarity constraints (MPCCs) to evaluate their computational efficiency.
+This section tests the numerical performance of Algorithms~\ref{alg:ESQM} (CDP-ESQM) in the case of VI-constrained difference programming.
+We apply {this algorithm} to the {\em continuous network design problem} (CNDP) in \cite{abdulaal1979continuous}, which is a model of practical value.
+The effectiveness of the new {algorithm} is demonstrated by numerical experiments by comparing {its} performance with the existing benchmarks for CNDP provided in \cite{suwansirikul1987edo}.
+We also compare {our algorithm} with those developed for mathematical programs with complementarity constraints (MPCCs) to evaluate their computational efficiency.
 All the experiments were conducted in MATLAB on a laptop with Intel i7-1260 CPU (2.10 GHz) and 32 GB of RAM.
 Subproblems arising in the iterative process were solved by using MATLAB's built-in optimization toolboxes; namely, \texttt{quadprog} and \texttt{fmincon}, with the interior-point solver.

 Following \cite{abdulaal1979continuous,marcotte1986network}, the CNDP model can be mathematically formulated as:

 where \(\mathcal{A}\) is the set of directed links, \(y = (y_a)_{a \in \mathcal{A}}\) represents the vector of capacity expansion variables, and \(v = (v_a)_{a \in \mathcal{A}}\) denotes the vector of link flow variables.
 The travel time cost function is denoted by \(t_a(y_a, v_a)\), and \(G_a(y_a)\) represents the cost function associated with capacity expansion for each link \(a \in \mathcal{A}\).
 Moreover, the set $\Omega$ in \eqref{problem:CNDP} is defined by